JAO1988/ColorHoster-JSON/README.md

 **Example:**\
 ![image](https://github.com/user-attachments/assets/420eb98d-4bad-4b85-a945-90cb524fc719)
 \
-2. Add Direct-Mode Parameters:\
-In the same JSON file, add these under the parameters section:
+2. Add Direct-Mode Parameters - In the keyboard JSON file, add the new color paremeters under the "options" section:
 ```
 // Effect Speed (for all except Off & Direct)
 {